Max Velocity (Top Speed) in a Short Sprint

 Max Velocity/Top Speed Gear

+With good sprint technique, ie; for the 100 meter dash, the hips and body progressively rises as I previously described during the first portions of the race, but there is, however, a subtle body position change that precedes max velocity.
 In the book Running, Bosch and Klomp describe shifting into the "top speed gear" by stating, “At the moment when velocity is nearly maximum, the trunk is then directed more upright while the pelvis is pushed farther forward.”
-In my mind this is just continuing the appropriate elevation as velocity increases.
-Also describing the posture when upright, Loren Seagraves likes to say, “tummy tight, back flat, hips facing up (butt tucked)”, and Tom Tellez does a great job in this video.
+I refer to this as "pelvic repositioning" (I read this somewhere, lol).
+I maintain that good execution during the earlier stages of the race makes it easier for the athlete to flow into this, and to continue to project and elevate effectively as velocity increases.
+Also describing the posture when upright, Loren Seagraves likes to say, “tummy tight, back flat, hips facing up (butt tucked)”.
 John Smith likes to add “chin down.”
+Tom Tellez does a great job describing body position in this video.
+Once again, I maintain that good execution early on makes it easier to flow into an effective max velocity position.

-When referencing the application of vertical forces and the need to continue to elevate during upright sprinting, I like the cue of “imagining that there is a string from the sky attached to the top of the head, pulling upward.”
+When referencing the application of vertical forces and the need to continue to elevate during upright sprinting, I like the cue of “imagining that there is a string from the sky attached to the top of the head, pulling upward” (Stu McMillan).
 I also like Usain Bolt’s max velocity cues, “shoulders down and knees up, swinging from the hips.”

 Maintain Max Velocity

 Mann goes on to also say, "Once Maximum Velocity is reached, the goal must be to produce the large level of Vertical force required to maintain proper Mechanics while continuing to produce the small amount of positive Horizontal force needed to maintain Maximum Velocity.”
 In other words, there is a bounciness associated with max velocity that supports moving up the track at top speed.
 During the bounciness, the feet are pushing up, not lifting the head and chest.
-In my mind this is best achieved if leading up to that the athlete had good shin and trunk discipline as I've explained previously.
+Again, in my mind this is best achieved if leading up to that the athlete had executed good fundamentals, ie; good shin, trunk discipline, timing, rhythm, etc...

 Important Max Velocity Technical Aspects

-At some point when moving toward top speed, B skip drill dynamics become more of a part of the strides.
+At some point when the body is upright and moving toward top speed, B skip drill dynamics become more of a part of the strides.
 This awesome video explains critical do’s and don’ts for the strides during this phase.
 The whole video is great, but you can forward to the 27-minute, 30-second mark for what I’m specifically referencing.

 FYI - What the video in the previous paragraph demonstrates, is closely related to the build-up of pre-tension in the hamstrings during the scissoring action of the legs during upright sprinting, which facilitates an effective rotation described in this lengthy quote from the book Running.
 "During the scissor-like motion of the legs during the floating phase, developing forces tilt the pelvis backward and forward: the hamstrings and abdominal muscles tilt the pelvis backward, while the iliopsoas on the swing leg side tilts it forward.
 As the swing leg oscillates outward, the hamstrings together with the abdominal muscles exert a force that tilts the pelvis backward.
 The iliopsoas can slow this backward tilt somewhat, thus causing pre-stretch in the hamstrings of the front leg.
 In this way, the pelvis works like a lever so that energy can be transferred from the trailing to the leading leg."